Estate PlanningTestamentary Trusts

 A testamentary trust can be useful in many situations including:

 For over 40 years, clients have trusted in our ability to explain their rights and obligations with respect to testamentary trusts and estate planning.
 We are confident that you will appreciate our professional and personalized service.
 We invite you to browse our website and read the positive things others have to say about us.
-To benefit from our knowledge and experience with respect to your estate planning, please contact 519-884-0034 or send us an email.
-Many of our clients are referred to us by former and current clients, as well as by lawyers, accountants, and financial advisors.
-We serve clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.
+To benefit from our knowledge and experience, please give us a call at 519-884-0034 or send us an email.
+We assist clients in Kitchener, Waterloo, Cambridge, Guelph, Stratford, Hamilton, London and surrounding areas.